 The amp has a top-fitted control panel.
 There you’ll find the volume, tone and input power controls.
 Note that the Special 6 amp head has low input and high input channels, as well as a standby mode.

 What I like even more about this amp is how rich the tone is when used in low input mode, which is basically just using half the power.
 I think that this can make a big difference on recordings, especially for clean guitar parts, whether rhythm, phrasing, or solos.

-Last but not least, I’ll end by saying that the tone shaping is more versatile than you would expect.
+Last but not the least, I’ll end by saying that the tone shaping is more versatile than you would expect.
 Despite having just a simple tone control knob.
 The range of the Special 6 tone shaping covers many genres and styles.